 You can find out the duration of a programme using our search tool.
 Visit our courses page to get started.

 It’s important to consider your financial circumstances before moving to the United Kingdom for your studies.
 Generally, tuition fees for undergraduate and postgraduate study range between GBP 15,000-25,000.
-However, some are lower and some higher.
+However, this can vary depending on the course.

 You must also take in to account extra costs such as accommodation, healthcare, travel and visa fees.
 Bear in mind that different areas of the UK have different living costs, so it’s worth researching this.
 Click Apply Now at the top of this page and we can send you more information on this.